Rowt-Deeplinks/rowt-docs/docs/app-sdk/README.md

 If you leave the store id blank, it will skip the store redirect and fall back to your projects website (`fallbackUrl`) instead.

+## Fallback URLs

+When setting up your app, there are 4 tiers of fallback links.

+First, if your link is a deeplink, it tries to open the app on your device.

+If that fails, and you have an app/play store id configured, it tries to open your listing in the appropriate store.

+If you have no store id configured, it will open your app's fallback url.

+If the app's fallback url is not set up, it will fall back to the absolute_fallback_url in your server's rowtConfig.ts

+For those using our managed service, the absolute fallback is https://rowt.app/error

+## API Keys

+Each project you create has an API key generated on creation.
+This is available in the `RowtProject` object via `RowtProject.apiKey`.

+To generate a new API key, Rowt users can find the 'Regenerate Api Key' button in their project configuration.

+Self-hosted users can regenerate through the endpoint /projects/generateApiKey or via the RowtConsole with `RowtConsole.regenerateApiKey`

+**Keep in mind: Generating a new API key will invalidate the existing key, any app using the old key will fail to validate.**

 ## Creating Dynamic Links

 The SDK also provides functionality to create shortened links: